amzn/oss-dashboard/README.md

    access_token: 'your github access token'
 ```

-* Create a file in the root of the directory named config-dashboard.yml containing the configuration for the dashboard.
+* Create a dashboard configuration file (outside of the git clone).

 Example file: